Stuck on your Motion Graphic resume?

 What’s the secret behind a great Motion Graphics resume header?

-Think about this section as the handshake at the beginning of your virtual meeting with the recruiters.
+Think about the resume header as the handshake at the beginning of your virtual meeting with the recruiters.

 It has to be firm and last only a moment.